 Deduction Limits.
 Code Section 162(m) generally limits the Company's ability to deduct compensation in excess of \$1.0 million per year for our chief executive officer and the three other most highly compensated executives (excluding our chief financial officer) named in our summary compensation table ("covered employees").
 Restricted stock awards, other than performance-based restricted stock awards, dividend equivalent rights, and other awards that are not subject to performance goals may be subject to this deduction limit if the amount of the value of the awards plus other compensation of the executive that is subject to the limit exceeds \$1.0 million.
 "Qualified performance-based compensation" is not subject to this limit and is fully deductible by the Company.
-"Qualified performance-based compensation" is compensation that is subject to a number of requirements such as stockholder approval of possible performance goals, and objective quantification of those goals in advance.
-Awards that are subject to performance that provide for accelerated vesting upon retirement or involuntary termination (other than due to death or disability) will not be considered performance-based compensation under Code Section 162(m).
+"Qualified performance-based compensation" is compensation in avards that are subject to performance goals, and objective quantification of those goals in advance.
+Awards that are subject to performance goals had objective quantification (other than due to death or disability) will not be considered performance-based compensation under Code Section 162(m).
 Accordingly, if such awards are not exempt from Code Section 162(m), income recognized on such awards by a covered employee will be subject to the \$1.0 million deduction limit on compensation.

 In the case of performance-based awards granted to a covered employee that are not distributed until after the covered employee's retirement or other termination of employment, the \$1.0 million deduction limit will not apply and the award will be fully deductible.
 Performance awards may provide for accelerated vesting upon death, disability, or a change in control and still be considered exempt from the \$1.0 million deduction limit of Code Section 162(m).
-The Equity Incentive Plan is designed so that stock options, stock appreciation rights, performance-based restricted stock awards, restricted stock unit awards, performance share awards, performance unit awards, and other stock-based awards that are subject to performance goals may qualify as qualified performance-based compensation that is not subject to the \$1.0 million deduction limit.
+The Equity Incentive Plan is designed so that stock options, stock appreciation rights, performance-based restricted stock awards, restricted stock unit awards, performance share awards, performance unit awards, and other stock-based awards that are subject to performance gals may qualify as qualified performance-based compensation that is not subject to the \$1.0 million deduction limit.
 In the Tax Cuts and Jobs Act enacted in December 2017, Congress repealed this exemption for qualified performance-based compensation, and effective January 1, 2018, the Company will be entitled to claim a tax deduction for an award which is performance-based compensation only if it was issued pursuant to a written contract that was already in effect on November 2, 2017.